mbaityje/plankifier/README.md

 To train, use `train.py`.

-To predict, use:
+To predict, use `predictions.py`.

-To make ensemble predictions, use:
+To make ensemble predictions, use `.py`.

-To validate, use:
+To validate, use `validation.sh`.